usnistgov/mass/README.md

 If you look for files named `test_*.py` they will have examples of how the tested functions are called.
 You can learn a fair amount from looking at them.

-Run all the tests on your systemto make sure they pass!.
+Run all the tests on your system and make sure they pass!.
 Do `pytest` in the `mass` directory.
 Tests require that you install via `pip install -e ...` or `python setup.py develop`.

 ## Tutorials and demos